tyaq/supermarketbst/CS 2110 Assignment 4 (SuperMartketBST)/readme.txt

 			BST can be displayed either horizontally or vertically (Horizontally by default, but can be commented out in toString Method in BSTree Class) Displays height of tree
+			Tree balances

 ReadMe:This program is poorly documented.
 Also, last minute testing proved that This program tends to not complete on Macs if the number of customers are greater than 30, we believe this is because OSX has a check in place preventing large numbers of threads.
 On PC this check does not trigger so even 1000 customers works, however the speed of serving suffers because of the large number of threads and synchronized methods being used between them.
-Also the BST does not balance, so really it just acts like an linked list.
+Also if the customers are not served terminate the program and check task manager for extra running java processes.